-Whether you can continue to use your uniqname, MCommunity Directory profile, and computing services after leaving U-M depends on whether you retain any affiliation to the university.
+Whether you can continue to use your uniqname, MCommunity Directory profile, and standard computing services after leaving U-M depends on whether you retain any affiliation to the university.

 - Sponsored affiliates lose access to all U-M computing services when their sponsorship expires.